-As of June 30, 2019, and 2018, the Administration has a total deficit of \$855,812,371 and \$993,017,271 respectively, and a deficiency in working capital of \$188,644,092 and \$208,955,868, respectively.
+As of June 30, 2020, and 2019, the Administration has a total deficit of \$842,146,304 and \$855,812,371 respectively, and a deficiency in working capital of \$200,656,974 and \$188,644,092, respectively.
 These conditions raise substantial doubts about the Administration's ability to continue as a going concern.
 The financial condition of the Administration has weakened by high operating costs and recurring operating losses, which have affected its ability to pay its suppliers, governmental agencies and other creditors on a regular basis.
 In addition, the Administration has been affected by the delay in collection of billings for services rendered to member institutions due to the lack of cash flow among said institutions.
 The Administration's operations will depend on obtaining additional contributions from the Secretary of the Puerto Rico Department of Health and the Commonwealth of Puerto Rico to partially subsidize existing and future operating losses, resulting from high operating costs and services provided to the medical indigent population not covered under any private health insurance or non-participating in the Health Reform Program Administered by the Puerto Rico Health Insurance Administration (ASES).
 The Administration's operations will depend on the following critical factors to partially subsidize existing and future operating losses:

 - 1. On March 15, 2021, the Administration signed a contract with a vendor to outsource the revenue cycle management.
 An optimized revenue cycle management will allow the Administration's hospital to establish the most advanced, efficient, and effective clinical services registration, improve effective billing of services, timely collection on account receivables, as well as health care utilization and patient discharge management.
 It is also expected that the Administration will increase the speed and accuracy of claim processing, improve collections rates with external payors, and maximize revenue. - 2.
-Effective January 1, 2020, the capitation agreement between the Administration and ACAA (Administración de Compensaciones por Accidentes Automovilísticos) was not renewed and the Administration bills ACAA based on agreed rates. - 3.
-During 2020 and forward, the Administration will continue with the initiative already started, which includes redefinition of actual private and government insurer contracts and rates, which includes the following strategies regarding existing insurance contracts: - a.
+Effective January 1, 2020, the capitation agreement between the Administration and ACAA (Administración de Compensaciones por Accidentes Automovilísticos) was not renewed and the Administration bills ACAA based on agreed rates.
+Subsequently, during November 2021, a new per-diem agreement was signed between the parties for the benefit of the Administration. - 3.
+During 2021 and forward, the Administration will continue with the initiative already started, which includes redefinition of actual private and government insurer contracts and rates, which includes the following strategies regarding existing insurance contracts: - a.
 Review and analysis of contracted versus actual services provided by Emergency Room, Ancillary, Respiratory, Hospital, and Outpatient.